-Since 2017, the Chicago Academy of Sciences / Peggy Notebaert Nature Museum has been the home of the Illinois Odonate Survey – a citizen scientist program dedicated to surveying dragonfly and damselfly populations and accounts throughout Illinois.
+Since 2017, the Chicago Academy of Sciences / Peggy Notebaert Nature Museum has been the home of the Illinois Odonate Survey – a community scientist program dedicated to surveying dragonfly and damselfly populations and accounts throughout Illinois.

 About the Illinois Odonate Survey

 The establishment of the Illinois Butterfly Monitoring Network in 1987 opened the door for the development of a variety of citizen science projects throughout Illinois and beyond, particularly those exploring and assessing the effects of habitat management on animal species